MHSeals/mhseals_docker/README.md

 > [!IMPORTANT]
 > If you are willing to troubleshoot installing a newer version of OpenGL on an X11 Server (XQuartz), follow the steps below and document what you do as much as possible.
 Otherwise, simply install Linux on your Mac and follow the Linux instructions as normal.

 Identify your chip architecture (Intel or Apple Silicon) by running `uname -m`.
-If you system is an Intel-based Mac, it should output `x86_64`, and if it is Apple Silicon, it will show `arm64`.
+If your system is an Intel-based Mac, it should output `x86_64`, and if it is Apple Silicon, it will show `arm64`.

 Install the following programs through your preferred method: